Grue-2/Projects/README.md

 ![alt text](/images/chatScene.png "filter example image")

+Enter button sends stuff from input into the chat.

 If your getting the error "Can't chat till they send you their key." have your friend hit establish key.